Go Ad-Free

 “Marketing drives more testing.
 It drives more treatments.
 It’s a big part of why health care is so expensive, because it’s the fancy, high-tech things that get marketed.”

-We sound like a cracked record when it comes to complaints about prescription drug ads.
-The “formula” that drug companies have come up with to distract people from the part of the commercial that talks about nasty side effects.
+For many years, we have been a cracked record complaining about prescription drug ads.
+There is a “formula” that drug companies use to distract people from the part of the commercial that talks about nasty side effects.
 In virtually every ad you will see people smiling and having a good time when the announcer starts listing horrific drug side effects.
 Here is an article we wrote about this:

 Do NOT Trust People Smiling During Drug Commercials